Great Leaders Stay Objective When Making Decisions

 Three Ways to Stay Objective When Making Decisions

-Identify your bias: Every individual has some kind of biases, and the most effective way to overcome a bias is to recognize it as such.
-By acknowledging their biases, a leader can be aware of their tendency to react a certain way to specific individuals or situations, and can correct their behavior accordingly.
+Identify your bias: Every individual has some kind of biases.
+The most effective way to overcome a bias is to recognize it as such.
+By acknowledging their biases, a leader can be aware of their tendency to react a certain way to specific individuals or situations.
+Then can correct their behavior accordingly.
 Biases can be a major issue when they are sub-conscious and influence leader behaviors in unknown ways.
 Recognizing biases is the first step in preventing them from affecting behavior.

 Recognize the value of subjectivity: The need for objectivity during decision making or conflict resolution does not mean that subjectivity has no place in the workforce.
-Even highly objective leaders need to insert emotion or subjectivity into their interactions with employees, as this is how strong, positive workplace relationships are formed.
+Even highly objective leaders need to insert emotion or subjectivity into their interactions with employees.
+Strong, positive workplace relationships are formed in this way.
 Subjectivity is also often used when leaders are asked to make judgment calls based on their prior experiences or education.
-Simply remember that objectivity is required when making decisions about employees, such as hiring, promoting, or firing, as well as in interactions where emotions may be running high, such as conflict resolution.
+Simply remember that objectivity is required when making decisions about employees.
+Objectivity is needed when hiring, promoting, firing, and especially in conflict resolution (where emotions may be running high).

 Objectivity in Action